rodrigues/deli/README.md

 ## Potential future work

 - Remove edeliver dependency, replacing its steps by local code
-- Add documentation and tests
+- Add documentation, tests and typespecs
 - Log in debug mode
 - Extract code from task into specialized modules (versioning, docker, ...)
 - Allow configuration for other admin tools (systemctl / edeliver / ?)